 - Supporting Ugandan organisations working to improve cancer treatment, care or education

-- Raising awareness of the growing problem of cancer in Uganda
+- Raising awareness of cancer in Uganda

 By working with local partners in Uganda and others already engaged in these issues we are sure we can make a difference.